The Tian Research Group

 Featured News

-Jing Zhang’s wonderful work has been provisionally accepted by Nature Nanotechnology!
+Jing Zhang’s wonderful work has been accepted by Nature Nanotechnology!
 Her research explores the effects of bioelectrical stimulation on intracellular granule formation and its innovative applications in regenerative medicine.

 Featured Publications